SierraSoftworks/github-backup/README.md

   - `(repo.name contains "awesome" || repo.name contains "cool") && !repo.fork` - Only include repositories which have "awesome" or "cool" in their name and are not forks.
   - `!release.prerelease && !asset.source-code` - Only include release artifacts which are not marked as pre-releases and are not source code archives.
   - `repo.name in ["git-tool", "grey"]` - Only include repositories with the names "git-tool" or "grey".
+  - `repo.name startswith "sierra"` - Only include repositories with names that start with "sierra" case-insensitive.
+  - `repo.name endswith "blue"` - Only include repositories with names that end with "blue" case-insensitive.